-The Iridium satellite constellation is made up of a fully meshed network of 66 cross-linked satellites that orbit 485 miles above the Earth.
-Traveling at more than 18,000 miles an hour, each satellite makes a full orbit of the planet every hour and a half.
+The Iridium satellite constellation is made up of a fully meshed network of 66 cross-linked satellites that orbit 780 kilometers above the Earth.
+Traveling at more than 30,000 kilometers an hour, each satellite makes a full orbit of the planet every hour and a half.
 That means one passes overhead every ten minutes — no matter where on Earth you are.

 If you’re new to satellite messaging, you’re likely curious how devices transmit messages through space.
 Here are a few quick tips to get you started and some important things to keep in mind when using a satellite messaging device.

 How does satellite messaging work with ZOLEO?

 The ZOLEO global satellite communicator works with your smartphone to transmit messages over the Iridium satellite network when cellular reception or Wi-Fi is unavailable.
 Unlike messaging over mobile networks, satellite-messaging devices like ZOLEO are designed to extend users' messaging capabilities to areas outside of mobile reception.

 How is satellite messaging different than messaging over cellular?

 Unlike mobile networks that transmit messages instantly via local cellphone towers, devices like ZOLEO must connect with satellites orbiting in space.
 A direct line of sight between the device and a satellite is required to make the connection needed to send and retrieve messages.

 TIP: When communicating over the satellite network, position your ZOLEO device face up with its blinking lights pointed toward the sky to ensure a clear line of sight.
 We recommend clipping this to your backpack or person for ease of use.